EarthLink Digital Millennium Copyright Act Policy

 Upon receipt of a properly delivered notification satisfying the requirements of the DMCA, EarthLink will take down the allegedly infringing material or disable access to it.
 If the subscriber who posted the content believes in good faith that the take down or disabling was improper under the DMCA, the subscriber may submit a counter-notification to EarthLink.
 If the counter-notification is presented in accordance with the requirements of the DMCA, EarthLink will post the disputed content again or re-enable access to it.
 In all events, EarthLink will not be a party to any dispute between third parties over alleged copyright infringement and will not seek to make an independent determination as to the validity of any claim that is the subject of any DMCA notification.

 EarthLink is providing the following information to you for informational purposes only.
 This information should NOT be construed as legal advice.
 If you believe that your rights have been violated and to help you understand your legal rights, you may wish to seek legal counsel.

 If you believe that content on a Web page(s) hosted by or otherwise made available via EarthLink is violating your rights under U.S. copyright law, you may send your DMCA notice to EarthLink's designated agent in the manner described below.

 By Mail: Office of the General Counsel

 Atlanta, Georgia 30309

 By Telephone: (404) 443-4365 By Fax: (404) 287-4905

 For your notification to be considered under the DMCA, it must contain all of the following:

 For more details on the information required for valid notification, see 17 U.S.C.
 512(c)(3).

-You should be aware that, under the DMCA, making a misrepresentation in a DMCA counter-notification concerning copyright infringement may make the notifying party liable for any damages, including costs and attorney's fees, incurred by any copyright owner, by the copyright owner's authorized licensee or by EarthLink.
+You should be aware that, under the DMCA, making a misrepresentation in a DMCA counter-notification concerning copyright infringement may make the notifying party liable for any damages, including costs and attorney's fees, incurred by any copyright owner, the copyright owner's authorized licensee or EarthLink.